koomited/ten-academy-week0/README.md

 	#Descripion: About the deployment

-	1. Build docker image of the source code ok
+	1. Build docker image of the source code

 	2. Push your docker image to ECR